growing garlic & elephant garlic

 Garlic survives bitterly cold winters underground or grows frost-hardy leaves where winters are mild to moderate.
 It grows rapidly when the weather warms in spring, and forms bulbs in summer.
 Where winters are milder, garlic is planted from October through January.

-Softneck varieties are also planted in spring.
+Softneck varieties can also be planted in spring.

 Garlic needs fertile soil with lots of organic matter so the soil remains uncompacted through the long growing season.
 Gardeners with clay soils should add a lot of compost before planting; those with lighter soils need add only small amounts of organic matter, or grow and till in cover crops prior to planting.